nxcxlxs/bibliometrics/R/README.md

 #

-*The code fetches scientific publication details based on user-defined search parameters, processes the data, and outputs the results to a spreadsheet and a bar chart.
-This project is based on an R script written to help bibliometric studies from Sengis (Federal University of Santa Catarina Laboratory of Sensing, Innovation, and Geoprocessing) and is available in [my personal GitHub](https://github.com/nxcxlxs/bibliometrics/tree/main/R)*

 **Information about data structure, query construction method, API description, root-endpoint, and response formats were acquired from Elsevier's Scopus guides and documentation:**

 • [Scopus LibGuide](https://elsevier.libguides.com/Scopus/topical-search)